chromiumembedded/cef/tools/distrib/win/README.redistrib.txt

   is recommended instead of relying on the possibly old and untested system installed version.

+* DirectX compiler support (x64 only).
+  * dxil.dll
+  * dxcompiler.dll
+  Support for DirectX rendering of WebGPU.
+Without these files the aforementioned capabilities may fail.

 * ANGLE support.
   * libEGL.dll
   * libGLESv2.dll